xchwarze/flipperzero-firmware-wPlugins/README.md

 ## Disclaimer

 This FAP version requires about 80 kB from SRAM to start (needed for the Python runtime and compiler).
-Due to memory fragmentation it's possible, that the application crashes when you start it (tested with the original 0.105.0 firmware).
+Due to memory fragmentation it's possible, that the application crashes when you start it.
 If this happens, just try again (the crash doesn't harm your device).

-Sadly, REPL support is only available in fhe [firmware fork](https://github.com/ofabel/flipperzero-firmware) version.
+Sadly, REPL support is only available in fhe [firmware fork](https://github.com/ofabel/flipperzero-firmware/tree/ofa/micropython) version.

 ## Setup and Build